Monitoring network maps salt content of lake Lauwersmeer

 From data to insight

-The data we collect helps us better understand how salt water spreads in the area, as well as the extent to which this can be controlled.
-"With this information, we can also improve the models that predict what will happen if we allow salt water in," says Johan.
-"This allows us to analyze different scenarios and investigate which solutions work well without disrupting other functions of the Lauwersmeer.
-Based on this, we choose the best ways (variants) to achieve a natural transition from fresh to salt water."
+The data we collect will provide us with a better understanding of how saltwater spreads in the area, as well as the extent to which this can be controlled.
+"With this information, we can also improve the models that predict what will happen if we allow saltwater in," says Johan.
+"This allows us to analyse different scenarios and study which solutions work well without disrupting other functions of lake Lauwersmeer.
+This then forms the basis for choosing the best options to achieve a natural transition from freshwater to saltwater."

 More information

 We are setting up a monitoring network to determine the salinity in and around the lake.
-This will enable us, together with our regional partners, to learn more about the water system in the area.
+This will enable us, and our regional partners, to learn more about the water system in the area.
 Read more about the saltwater monitoring network.